DaveVoorhis/Spoing/README.md

 See the README.md file under _Deploy/demo for information on how to run the demonstration application, which also serves as a starting point for building new applications.

+---

+This release is intended for JDK 13 and above, but can be recompiled using Eclipse or other IDE or the provided ant build.xml scripts to work with JDK 9 or above.

+The run-time JRE 8 installer -- intended for a model of deployment that is no longer used (downloading a JVM separate from a Java application, as opposed to bundled with it) -- from Oracle (e.g., https://download.java.net) should be considered obsolete.

+You can obtain JDK 13 and above from https://openjdk.java.net.
+Download the bundle appropriate to your environment, unarchive it to a directory of your choice, and set your PATH environment variable to point to its _bin_ directory.